forestgrape/coronavirus/virion_viability.md

 #### Decay by Biochemicals
 Decay by biochemicals inactivate virions mainly from the outside by interacting with the spike protein or destroying the lipid envelope.
 Rates at room temperature (22 degree):
 * In sputum/nasal mucus/saliva/on the skin the rates are in a similar range.
 The decay rate doubles about every 10 degrees temperature increase.
-The halflifetime is lowest at relative humidities such that the samples shrink due to evaporation but don't dry out, at about 40%.
-  * at 4 degrees: about 5 to 10 hours
+  * at 4 degrees: about 5 (around 50% humidity) to 10 hours (around 20% humidity).
-  * at 22 degrees: about 1 hour (around 45 - 70% relative humidity) to 4 hours (very dry air - lower than 40% relative humidity)
+  * at 22 degrees: about 1 hour (around 50% relative humidity) to 4 hours (around 20% humidity).
 * Common disinfectants (e.g. ethanol 70%, iodine 7.5%): a few seconds
 * Soap: About 20 seconds